isaaccleopas/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script in this file displays the present working directory
+The scripts in the files are all executable